StarRocks/demo/docs/03_sparkLoad2StarRocks.md

 # Case1

-Load CSV file on HDFS into DorisDB
+Load CSV file on HDFS into StarRocks

 ## Mimic Data